MarinescuEduard/ItFactory-FinalProject/README.md

 To do this, we create a new Delete request with this line http://localhost:9099/persons/3.
 We should get 204 No Content status.

-9. Now we can switch back to IntelliJ and under test->java->com.itfactory->JavaFinalProjectTests, we can run all tests as can be seen below.
+9. Now we can switch back to IntelliJ and under src->test->java->com.itfactory->JavaFinalProjectTests, we can run all tests as can be seen below.
 If you followed all steps above in the order, we should have all 7 tests passed.